haacked/haacked.com/_posts/archived/2004-09-03-loud-music-might-collapse-lungs.aspx.markdown

 ---
 layout: post
-title: "Loud Music Might Collapse Lungs"
+title: Loud Music Might Collapse Lungs
 date: 2004-09-03 -0800
 comments: true
 disqus_identifier: 1125
 categories: []
+redirect_from: "/archive/2004/09/02/loud-music-might-collapse-lungs.aspx/"
 ---

 Whoa!
 I saw this on Wired News.
 If anyone is in danger, it's me.
 I love getting right up to the subwoofers and feel the wind generated (of course wearing my etymotic earplugs).